Credit cards can come with a variety of perks, and purchase protection is one of them.

 - Purchase Security

 The level of coverage can vary between cards, even if they are issued by the same company.
-For example, The Platinum Card® from American Express will cover up to $10,000 per item, but the Blue Cash Everyday® Card from American Express will only cover $1,000 per item.
-However, all American Express cards offer 90 days of protection after the date of purchase and up to $50,000 in benefits per year.
+For example, The Platinum Card® from American Express and the Blue Cash Everyday® Card from American Express feature differing coverage (check out the details).

 Most World and World Elite Mastercard accounts also come with product assurance that covers eligible purchases for 90 days.
 Mastercard will cover up to $1,000 per loss with a maximum benefit of $25,000 every 12 months.
 The Capital One SavorOne Cash Rewards Credit Card is a popular Mastercard option.

 Meanwhile, other card issuers may have longer coverage periods.
 For instance, Chase Freedom Unlimited® and Chase Freedom Flex℠ cards protect eligible items from damage or theft for 120 days.
 The cards' purchase protection is limited to $500 per claim and $50,000 per account.

 Check your card's benefit brochure to determine whether you have purchase protection and any limitations on its use.

 Again, each card may have its own policy and process regarding claims, but generally speaking, filing for purchase protection is a two-step process.